loadster/slothereum/README.md

 ## Contributions

-If you wish to contribute to this sillly demo app, please run the linter first and address inconsistent formatting or possible bugs:
+If you wish to contribute to this silly demo app, please run the linter first and address inconsistent formatting or possible bugs:

 ```
 $ npm run lint
 ```

+Then submit a pull request.